wking-io/Fluture/README.md

 //! the type-variable constraint has been violated.
 ```

-This happens because Sanctuary needs to know about the Future type in order to
+This happens because Sanctuary Def needs to know about the Future type in order
-determine whether the type-variable used in the definition of `S.I` is
+to determine whether the variable types are consistent.
-consistent.

 To let Sanctuary know about Futures, we can provide it a `FutureType` using
-[Sanctuary Def][31], and pass it to Sanctuary using [`S.create`][32]
+[`BinaryType`][35] from Sanctuary Def, and pass it to Sanctuary using [`S.create`][32]:

 ```js
 const $ = require('sanctuary-def');